-Fuji Rock Festival: 5 Ways to Prep For and Enjoy Japan's Largest Music Fest!
-(August 2021)
+Fuji Rock Festival: 5 Ways to Prep For and Enjoy Japan's Largest Music Fest

-The annual 3-day long Fuji Rock Festival in Niigata Prefecture is Japan’s largest music festival.
-In 2020 was to be held from August 21-23, but has been canceled due to COVID-19.
+The annual three-day Fuji Rock Festival in Niigata Prefecture is Japan’s largest music festival.
+In 2024, it will be held from July 26 to 28.

-It started over 20 years ago after creator Masahiro Hidaka was inspired by the international festival in the UK, Glastonbury.
+It started over twenty years ago after creator Masahiro Hidaka was inspired by Glastonbury, an international festival in the UK.
 Unlike its namesake, Fuji Rock is nowhere near Mt.
 Fuji.

-However, it is a weekend nestled in the lush mountains of Northwestern Japan where preparation should be for rain, sunshine, and whatever weather woes the festival-gods throw your way.
+However, it is a weekend nestled in the lush mountains of Northwestern Japan, and preparation should be made for rain, sunshine, and whatever weather woes the festival gods throw your way.

-Naturally, as it’s in Japan, Fuji Rock is also known as being one of the cleanest music festivals in the world.
+Naturally, as it’s in Japan, Fuji Rock is also known as one of the world’s cleanest music festivals.
 This is evident in the flushable (yes, flushable and clean!) porta-potties and the colorful Fuji Rock garbage bags volunteers hand out to festival-goers as they enter the grounds.

-“Festival-fashion” is always something on the radar, and with Fuji Rock, think: avid-hiker-meets-Woodstock (the mud-sliding hippie part, but not so much nudity).
-Here are five tips and tricks for you to understand the festival better so you will be best equipped for the fantastic weekend away from Tokyo!
+“Festival fashion” is always on the radar, and with Fuji Rock, think avid-hiker-meets-Woodstock (the mud-sliding hippie part, but not so much nudity).
+Here are five tips and tricks to help you understand the festival better so you will be best equipped for the fantastic weekend away from Tokyo!

 1. Think ahead with lodging and transportation